alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 # Notification

-The AllJoyn Notification Service framework provides a common mechanism for devices/apps to send human readable text to be displayed or otherwise rendered (e.g. text to speech can render the text as audio).
+The AllJoyn&trade; Notification Service framework provides a common mechanism for devices/apps to send human-readable text to be displayed or otherwise rendered (e.g., text to speech can render the text as audio).
 Notifications are broadcasted on the AllJoyn network for all devices/apps to receive, and persists for a specified TTL defined by the producer of the notification.
-In addition to text, extra meta data like audio, images, control panel objects, or other custom attributes can be sent; it is up to the receipient to determine the best way to handle and render custom attributes.
+In addition to text, other metadata like audio, images, control panel objects, or other custom attributes can be sent; it is up to the receipient to determine the best way to handle and render custom attributes.
 Also, Notifications can be globally dismissed on all consumers.